 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Jasmine M. Whyte is a technology specialist and patent agent in the New York office of Fish & Richardson P.C.
-Prior to joining the firm, Dr. Whyte (née De Cock) earned her Ph.D. in biology from Dr. Robert Weinberg’s laboratory at the Whitehead Institute for Biomedical...
+Jasmine M. De Cock is an associate in the Munich office of Fish & Richardson P.C.
+Prior to joining the firm, Dr. De Cock earned her Ph.D. in biology from Dr. Robert Weinberg’s laboratory at the Whitehead Institute for Biomedical Research/Massachusetts Institute of Technology (MIT), where she investigated the role of inflammation in the...

 Jenny Shmuel, Ph.D., represents clients on a range of intellectual property matters, with an emphasis on medical device and pharmaceutical technologies.
 She has extensive experience in pre-suit diligence, case management, expert and fact discovery, and brief writing, and has examined and cross-examined witnesses at trial.